prestonharberts/biblegateway-to-obsidian/README.md

 - If wanted, bold OT references in the NT.
 - If wanted, add editorial footnotes and cross-references.

+#### NET specific changes

+These are specific changes I had to make to the NET and that you will have to make if you build the NET yourself using bg2ob.

+- 2 Chron.
+36 needs `’` inserted to the end of the last verse before the `”`
+- Acts 21:39-40 needs `‘` removed from the beginning of the verses
+- Ezek.
+44-45, Joel 1, Lev.
+1-2, Lev.
+4, Lev.
+6, Lev.
+25, and Num.
+28 all need `’”` added to the end of the last verse

 #### NKJV specific changes

 - The first header for 1 Sam.
 28, 2 Chron.
 5, 2 Cor.
 7, 2 Kings 7, 2 Sam.
 19, Dan.
 11, Eccles.
 8, and Zeph.
 1 need to be removed in all Scripture and Note files.